MatthieuLepers/MatthieuLepers.github.io/readme.txt

 - [Added] High score for local ip and for global.
 - [Fixed] No more IP blocked by VPN.
 - [Fixed] Hitbox will now work with Linux OS.

+version 1.1.0 (beta)
+- [Added] Help menu on the bottom-right corner.